MY ESCAPES FROM AMERICA--

 PARENTHETIC STORY ABOUT GOING BACK TO THE USA

 1962- We went to the Nairobi International airport, and we were sitting in the waiting area musing.
 I was leaving my parents to go it alone in the USA.
 They were undoubtedly wondering if they were doing the right thing.
 I was not as mature as I thought I was, but even so, I was not over confident.
 Africa was my home, and our furlough in 1959 had been a revelation-- I was going to be a freak in the USA.
 I was a person with a world view I had experienced, not read about.
-I had lived a life in the bush where I had room to roam and had to take responsibility for myself, and I liked life that way.
+I had lived a life in the bush where I had room to roam and had to take responsibility for myself.
+I had little or no nagging and nannying from my parents, and I could make use of my life very much as I wished, and I liked life that way.
 Now, here I was sitting in possibly the most modern venue in the Third World in 1962-- the Nairobi Airport.
+And, on the other end of this journey was BIOLA College, and I had a morbid sense that someone would soon be managing my life for me, and I would be keeping a tight schedule...... horrible thought.

 Just then a man came breezing into the airport and up to the ticket counter.
 My Dad said, "That's Narkin."
 Narkin, if that was his real name, had shown up in Tanzania when we lived there about a year before I was leaving for the US.
 He had joined the missionaries at the Sunday afternoon English service at the Mwanza guest house of the Africa Inland Mission.